Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * Score board to keep track of what score the user is on.
 * Four possible answers for the user to choose from.
 * A score board on the end page for the users final score.
-* A form where the user can suggest movie quotes that the would like to see in the game.
+* A form where the user can suggest movie quotes that they would like to see in the game.

 ## Features Still to Be Implemented
 * A page listing all the movies mentioned in the game with some info on them and links to their IMBD page.